0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/flow-tutorial/happy-path.md

 => Org/Login

 The credential used to create your Organization Account will be then used to [Sign-in](#sign-in).This action has to be performed to obtain a Bearer Token.
+The Response Body contains a JWT token that will be used as `Bearer Token` in order to use other Endpoints

 => Org/Activate

 To use this Endpoint you need to already have [Signed-in to your Organization Account](#sign-in).
 It is mandatory to activate an Organization Account.
 This action has to be performed only once and can also be executed using the link sent to your Organization Account email after the first sign-in.

+An owner of an Organization Account has percan set up an [Issuer](../issuer/apis.md) and will soon be able to set up a Verifier.
+It is mandatory to create an Organization Account in order to perform any further action such as Creating Schemas or Issuing Claims.
+It updates the `Bearer Token`

 ## 2. Setup an Issuer

 Before start Issuing Claims, it is necessary to setup an Issuer.
 To setup an issuer it is required to have an Organization Account signed-in.
+Each Organization Account can only manage a single Issuer.
+This Endpoint requires to pass an active `Bearer Token` that can be retrieved after [sign-in](../onboarding-orgs/apis.md#sign-in) to your Organization Account

 > Today an Organization can only set up 1 Issuer.
 Soon more actions will be enabled for an Organization such as setting up multiple Issuers or a Verifier.